infinum/eightshift-frontend-libs/readme/packages.md

 * stream-browserify - Used in combination with crypto.
 * style-loader - Webpack loader used for styles.
 * stylelint - Css linter.
+* stylelint-config-standard-scss - Css linter for scss type.
 * terser-webpack-plugin - Webpack plugin used for minimization.
 * webpack - Webpack library.
 * webpack-cli - Webpack cli library.
 * webpack-manifest-plugin - Webpack plugin used for outputting manifest.json.
 * webpack-merge - Webpack utility for merging multiple webpack files.
+* postcss - package for getting postcss options.
+* postcss-scss - package for parsing scss used for style linter.

 ## Dev dependencies